 In t.test() there is an option var.equal=.
 This way we can control if the variances between the two samples are assumed to be equal or not.
 The default value is FALSE.

-If you want to know before applying the T test you can apply a variance test with the command var.test.
+If you have a good biological reason, you can assume that the variances are equal.
+You can test for equality of variances by applying a variance test with the command var.test.
 Let's see an example on the R console.